We were, after all, heading to Vermont--the largest producer of maple syrup in the United States.

 Brush half of the syrup mixture generously on the bacon and bake 12 minutes.
 Remove from oven, flip bacon, and brush the other side with the rest of the syrup.

-Sprinkle the strips with the brown sugar, and return to the oven for another 15 minutes, or until bacon is crisp on the edges.
+Sprinkle the strips with the coconut palm sugar, and return to the oven for another 15 minutes, or until bacon is crisp on the edges.
 Let the bacon cool on the rack for just 1-2 minutes before transferring to a serving platter (if you wait too long, the bacon will harden and make it nearly impossible to remove from the rack!).

 Let cool a bit more before serving (the bacon will continue to crisp up as it cools).